About Dividend Solar

 When you begin to generate your own solar power, your utility bill can drop significantly.
 How much you can save will depend on the size of your solar system, your electricity usage, your current utility rates, and other factors.
 In your meeting with our Installation Partner, they will share the specific projected savings that your system will generate.

 Solar energy systems are durable and built to withstand the wear & tear of outdoor conditions.
 Your system will operate best when it is clean and in direct sunlight, so periodic rinsing is recommended.
 Seasonal inspections and trimming nearby trees will ensure your system is delivering optimal energy production.
-In case you encounter any issues with your system's performance, Dividend's Installation Partners include a warranty & performance guarantee.
-This includes a 20-year workmanship warranty on all repairs and defects and a system performance guarantee based on the estimates provided to you during your sales process.
+In case you encounter any issues with your system’s performance, Dividend’s installation Partners include a workmanship warranty on repairs and defects.
 In addition, all manufacturer warranties, some of which may last up to 25 years, are managed and covered by your Installer.
+Lastly, you have the option to extend your protection with a cost-effective 20 year third party extended service plan (that can be financed) giving you piece of mind that your system will be producing the expected power in the years to come.

 Solar energy systems are also extremely reliable.
-Solar has proven to be a dependable source of energy for large office buildings, large retailers and governmental agencies, supplying large quantities of energy.
+Solar has proven to be a dependable source of energy for large office buildings, large retailers and governmental agencies.
 Some of the largest organizations in the world have buildings powered by solar energy, including eBay, Walmart, and the US Air Force.
-Dividend Solar has incredibly high quality standards and partners with Installers who only use the best equipment – we build your power system to last, and stand by our quality with the system performance guarantee.
+Dividend Solar has incredibly high quality standards and partners with Installers who only use the best equipment – we build your power system to last.

 Now is an ideal time to switch to solar.
 Solar power can dramatically reduce your utility bill and will protect you from rising utility rates for years to come.
 In addition, federal, state and local governments are offering generous rebates and incentives to go solar.
-The federal government offers a 30% tax credit on federal income taxes which has been extended for five years.
+The federal government offers a 30% tax credit on federal income taxes.

 Distributed generation is the production of electricity at or near the source of consumption.
 Often referred to as on-site generation, electricity is produced from many small energy sources, such as solar energy systems.
 Historically, electricity has been generated in large, centralized facilities, which have the benefit of economies of scale and are often constructed near a resource center (e.g., a coal power plant near a coal mine) and then transmitted long distances to cities and populated areas.
 As technology has progressed, costs have declined and distributed solar, in particular, has experienced rapid growth over the last few years.
 Distributed generation includes many benefits over centralized generation and often reduces the amount of energy lost in transmission as the electricity is generated close to where it is used.